John Hughes (filmmaker): Legacy

-Films with scenes taking place in fictional high schools named after Hughes include: the 2001 satire Not Another Teen Movie, the 2010–2013 Disney Channel sitcom Shake It Up and the 2016 Hallmark film Date With Love.
+In 2018, The New Yorker published an article written by Ringwald in which she critiqued Hughes' films "in the age of #MeToo", beginning with a discussion of how she explained to her ten-year-old daughter what happened in a Breakfast Club scene when her character seems to be sexually assaulted under a desk.
+In this article and later statements, Ringwald clarified that despite her affection for Hughes and gratitude for what he did for her career, she views his sexualized depiction of young women as "problematic," when contrasted with modern attitudes.

-Hughes's work has also influenced a new generation of millennial filmmakers, including M. H. Murray of Teenagers fame, who has cited Hughes as one of his main influences in interviews, once stating: "I loved how John Hughes wrote teens ...
+Hughes' work has also influenced a new generation of millennial filmmakers, including M. H. Murray of Teenagers fame, who has cited Hughes as one of his main influences.
+In interviews, Murray stated, "I loved how John Hughes wrote teens ...
 They were flawed in this genuine sort of way."
 Kelly Fremon Craig, who wrote and directed The Edge of Seventeen, also cited Hughes as an influence.

-John Hughes is referenced in Jesu/Sun Kil Moon's song "Hello Chicago".
+Jon M. Chu, director of Crazy Rich Asians and Wicked, cited Hughes as among the influences on his directing style.

+Hughes is referenced in the song "Hello Chicago" by the collaborative project between Jesu and Sun Kil Moon and appears on the album 30 Seconds to the Decline of Planet Earth.
 Mark Kozelek recalls a phone conversation with Hughes in which Kozelek asked him for $15,000 in order to release his album Songs for a Blue Guitar (released by his band The Red House Painters).
 Hughes agreed, stating "You're young and on the rise, and I'm just an old man living in Chicago".
 British indie pop band The 1975 cites Hughes as an influence in the band's music.
 Maisie Peters released a song called "John Hughes Movie" in 2021.

-John Hughes' films served as inspiration for the style and tone of the Marvel Cinematic Universe film Spider-Man: Homecoming directed by Jon Watts, who took inspiration from films like Ferris Bueller's Day Off.
+Hughes' films served as inspiration for the style and tone of the Marvel Cinematic Universe film Spider-Man: Homecoming directed by Jon Watts, who took inspiration from films such as Ferris Bueller's Day Off.

-The 2020 Ernest Cline novel Ready Player Two features a quest where the characters visit the planet Shermer which mashes up characters, actors, and sets from various John Hughes movies.
-The characters must visit a computer-generated avatar of Hughes and change the ending of Pretty in Pink to complete the quest.